A Message from BeiGene Regarding Our COVID-19

 The Impact of COVID-19 on Our Clinical Trials

 While we conduct clinical trials globally, we have a high concentration of clinical trial activity in China.
-Since the beginning of the year, we have adopted a variety of methods to minimize the impact of COVID-19 on our studies in China.
+Since the beginning of the pandemic, we have adopted a variety of methods to minimize the impact of COVID-19 on our studies in China.
 We have adapted these methods to other geographies as the pandemic has spread to Europe, the United States, and other regions where we conduct trials.
 Our experience in China has allowed us to identify aspects of clinical trials that can be optimized so that patients avoid missing treatments and assessments.
 We are cautiously optimistic about how these efforts are going.

 The FDA and other international regulatory agencies have also issued guidance on clinical trial conduct during the COVID-19 outbreak.
 This guidance, along with our experience, has been helpful as we work with our investigational sites to implement alternate methods where needed.
-We currently believe that the quality of data coming from our clinical trials during the COVID-19 outbreak will be unaffected.
+We currently believe that the quality of data coming from our clinical trials during the COVID-19 outbreak will be minimally affected.

 The Impact of COVID-19 on Our Business

 We expect that the worldwide health crisis of COVID-19 will continue to have a negative impact on our operations globally, including clinical trial recruitment and participation, regulatory interactions and inspections, and commercial revenue.
-While we have experienced decreased demand for our commercial products, we are working to minimize delays and disruptions and continue to execute on our clinical development, regulatory and commercialization goals.
+While there remains uncertainty regarding the future impact of the pandemic globally, we are working to minimize delays and disruptions and continue to execute on our clinical development, regulatory and commercialization goals.

 BeiGene’s Additional Activities in the Fight Against COVID-19